numtel/tinytest-in-app/README.md

 # Tinytest In App Meteor Package

+**This package has been made obsolete by [a technique that requires no extra packages](https://github.com/numtel/meteor-leaderboard-tinytest).**

 Use Tinytest to test your Meteor app, just like you would a package.

 Does not use Velocity so the tests do NOT run in a mirror.
 You must clean up